Neural-Systems-at-UIO/spatial_brain_maps/README.md

 ## Usage
 There are many ways to interact with this package but the easiest entrypoint is the interactive search hosted at https://neural-systems-at-uio.github.io/spatial_brain_maps/.
 This is integrated with the Siibra explorer atlas viewer so you can interactively search for genes which are up or down regulated in any given region, and explore those volumes of gene expression in 3D.
-The Python package by contrast allows you to generate new volumes for any given gene at different resolutsions, in addition to creating point clouds data.
+The Python package by contrast allows you to generate new volumes for any given gene at different resolutions, in addition to creating point clouds data.
 ## Installation

 ```bash